ese3500/final-project-timesink/README.md

 ### TO BE ORDERED
 - Flex seal
 - 5V wall power supply
-- UV Light
 - (Possibly) Motors

 ### 10. Evaluation

-#### Dispensers
+#### Dispenser
-- Dispensers detect hand positions correctly (within activation range or not) at least 9 times in 10 trials (stimulus)
+- Dispenser detects hand positions correctly (within activation range or not) at least 9 times in 10 trials (stimulus)
-- Dispensers actuate motors when stimulus is detected and do not otherwise with 100% success rate
+- Dispenser actuates motor when stimulus is detected and do not otherwise with 100% success rate
-- 0.5 g toothpaste is dispensed
 - 0.5 g soap is dispensed

 #### Display